Irish Sea border: Controversies

 While conducting Brexit negotiations during her term as British Prime Minister, Theresa May stated "no UK prime minister could ever agree" to an Irish Sea border.
 Similarly, in August 2020, Boris Johnson said that "There will be no border down the Irish Sea – over my dead body".

 The Democratic Unionist Party (DUP) supported Brexit, but "opposed the protocol and voted against it in the House of Commons."
 Some Unionists, according to The Independent, believed that: "the Brexit deal has cut NI adrift from the rest of the UK, pushing Belfast further away from London, paving the way for an economic united Ireland", and loyalists called for the arrangement to be removed or, furthermore, for the collapse of the devolved administration.
 The governing DUP, however, said that "It would be a foolish idea to collapse devolution.
 It would remove the party who opposed the NI Protocol and give all power for Northern Ireland back to the UK government, who created and implemented the NI Protocol."
 Speaking before Westminster voted to ratify the Trade Agreement, Lord Empey (chairman of the Ulster Unionist Party) argued that the Protocol came about because the DUP had indicated acceptance of it.
 He said that he had "pointed out that, immediately this document was released, Arlene Foster and her DUP colleagues endorsed these proposals, describing them as 'a serious and sensible way forward'".

 In January 2021, graffiti reading "all border control post staff are targets" was painted onto a wall near Larne port.
 On 1 February, DAERA instructed Border Control Post staff in Larne and Belfast to "temporarily suspend" physical controls on Products of Animal Origin, pending talks with the Police Service of Northern Ireland (PSNI), due to threats to the safety of staff.
 "Full documentary checks" continued as usual.

-2022 Northern Ireland Assembly election
+2022 Northern Ireland Assembly election and subsequent vote on continuance

 At the election to the Northern Ireland Assembly in May 2022, parties opposed to the very principle of a distinct arrangement for Northern Ireland (the Democratic Unionist Party (DUP), Traditional Unionist Voice (TUV) and two Independent Unionists) secured just 28 of the 90 seats.
 The position of the Ulster Unionist Party (UUP), which secured nine seats, is more measured: although opposed to the protocol as it stands, the party would accept it given significant changes.
-Even with the UUP opposed, this suggests a 5337 vote in favour of continuance.
+On 10 December 2024, members voted by simple majority (48 -v- 36) in favour of continuance but, with the Unionist parties voting against, the cross-community support test was not achieved (which means that the Northern Ireland Office was required to undertake a review and that a further vote will be required in December 2028.)